Sri Ram (film)

-Sri Ram is a 2003 Indian Kannada-language action drama film directed by M. S. Ramesh and starring Shiva Rajkumar, Ankitha and Abhirami.
-The film's story is inspired by Samarasimha Reddy (1999), Narasimha Naidu (2001) and Indra (2002).
+Sri Ram is a 2003 Indian Kannada-language action drama film directed by M. S. Ramesh and starring Shiva Rajkumar, Abhirami and Ankitha (in her Kannada debut).
+The flashback portion of the film was noted to have been based on The Ramayana but was criticized for adopting formulaic narration style found in Telugu movies like Samarasimha Reddy (1999), Narasimha Naidu (2001) and Indra (2002).
 The movie was a success at the box office.

 Plot

 Aishwarya "Aishu", is the only daughter of Lokayukta DCP Kshetrapal.
 She travels to Hubli to attend the marriage of her friend, Chitra's sister, where she happens to meet Shivanna and falls in love with him.
 Shivanna works as a servant in Chitra's family for two years and his sincerity and loyalty has made the orphaned Shivanna a member of their family.

 Kshetrapal who reaches Mandya threatens to take action against a wealthy landlord, Shankarappa, unless he pays the penalty for violating the laws and fooling the government causing the latter to plot against him.
 Through Muniyappa, a building contractor who was also insulted by Kshetrapal, Shankarappa meets Durgegowda whose help he seeks in kidnapping Aishu.
 Durgegowda who has a long-standing rivalry with Chitra's family and Shivanna takes it as the right opportunity to strike back.
 However, Shivanna manages to rescue her.

 Not ready to give up, Shankarappa assigns goons to kill Kshetrapal.
 Shivanna who travels to Bangalore to meet Aishu happens to save him.
 After learning that even Shivanna loves Aishu, her father arranges their marriage.
 On the day of marriage, Aishu's old friend Vasundhara appears but refuses to believe that the groom is Shivanna since his name happens to be Sri Ram.
 The film cuts to a flashback.